2020 United States presidential election in Tennessee

 The 2020 United States presidential election in Tennessee was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Tennessee voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Tennessee has 11 electoral votes in the Electoral College.

+Prior to the election, all major news organizations once again considered Tennessee a safe or likely red state; the state has voted Republican in every presidential election since 2000, including by double-digit margins since 2004.

 Trump won Tennessee with 60.66% of the vote, almost tied with his 60.72% vote share in 2016.
-Despite this, Biden got 37.4% of the vote, three points better than Hillary Clinton.
+Despite this, Biden got 37.45% of the vote, three points better than Hillary Clinton.
 Prior to the election, all 17 news organizations considered this a state Trump would win, or a safe red state.
-The Volunteer State has not supported a Democrat for president since 1996.
-Biden won the same counties as Clinton did: urban Shelby and Davidson counties—anchored by Memphis and Nashville, respectively—as well as majority-Black Haywood County.
-In addition, Trump performed somewhat better than polls anticipated, as they had Trump leading Biden by 55%–41%.
-He also became the first Democrat to win the presidency without Hardeman County.
+Tennessee has not supported a Democrat for president since 1996.